*Updated on June 10, 2021

 If you have any plans to invest in mutual funds or stocks in the future, you need to have an online brokerage account.
 Here’s the link to the list of online brokers accredited by the Philippine Stock Exchange.

-Even if you don’t have the money yet, just open one.
+Even if you don’t have the money yet, just open an account.
 Just make sure to select a company that allows you to open an account without a required minimum balance.

 So far, the only online brokerage I know where you can open an account without a minimum deposit is AB Capital Securities.
 I’m personally using this online brokerage and I’m satisfied with their desktop site, mobile app, and customer service.